krystianbrynski/Leaves-disease-segmentation/README.md

 - **scores.txt** - It keeps model scores

-## Metrics used to record results:
+## Metrics used to record results

 - **Dice Score:** 2 * (number of common elements) / (number of elements in set A + number of elements in set B)
 - **Accuracy:** Overall correctness of the model's predictions.
 - **Precision:** Proportion of true positive predictions out of all positive predictions.
 - **Recall:** Proportion of true positive predictions out of all actual positive instances.

-## To improve the model's performance, I used
+## To improve the model's performance

 - I used a pre-trained model, which give better results than my implemented one
 - I increased the training data size five times and applied augmentation to each image.